-Alpha Alpha Mu chapter with Mrs. Eddie Hale and Mrs, Frank Hill serving as co-
+Alpha Alpha Mu chapter of Beta Sigma Phi met Monday evening at the Civic Center Carpet your home now with with Mrs. Eddie Hale and Mrs. Frank Hill serving as co-

-President, Mrs. Terry McPherson, called the meeting for, believes Billy Reagor, to order, Secretary, Mrs. Johnny Meyer, called the roll and read the minutes of the last meeting.
+President, Mrs. Terry McPherson, called the meeting to order.
+Secretary, Mrs. Johnny Meyer, called the roll and read the minutes of the last meeting.